Anthony J. Pennings, PhD

 Posted on | October 18, 2010 | No Comments

-As we move towards the “Automatrix”, the newly forming digital environment for transportation, Google looks to situate its search/advertising business at its center.
+As we move towards the “Automatrix,” the newly forming digital environment for transportation, Google looks to situate its search/advertising business at its center.

-Lets face it, the car is almost synonymous with shopping and consumerism.
-Whether going to the mall to buy some new shoes, picking up groceries, or going out to look for a new washing machine, the car transports both our bodies and our booty.
+Let’s face it; the car is almost synonymous with shopping and consumerism.
+Whether going to the mall to buy some new shoes, picking up groceries, or going out to look for a new washing machine – the car transports both our bodies and our booty.
 Nothing in the fridge?
 Drive out to nearest Applebee, Dennys, or Olive Garden for some nachos and diet coke.
 Got kids?
 Try the drive-in for a Happy Meal or some Chuck E. Cheese’s pizza after a day at the water park.
 You get the point: have car, will spend.
 It’s American.

 Sure, I have mixed feelings about sliding into the Automatrix.
-Taking over the steering wheel seems like a bit of a stretch, even for Moore’s Law microprocessors.
-But its been over 40 years since they guided the Apollo spacecraft to Moon, so it makes sense to see if they replace the current system of haphazard meat grinders we currently use.
+Taking over the steering wheel seems like a bit of a stretch, even for Moore’s Law modern day microprocessors.
+It will require a whole new framework for car safety testing.
+However, it has been over 40 years since they guided the Apollo spacecraft to Moon, so it makes sense to replace the current system of haphazard meat grinders we currently use.

 Comments